6 Japanese Tongue Twisters to Perfect Your Pronunciation

 However, I soon came to agree.
 If anything demonstrates the difficulty of reading plain かな, it’s that string of eight consecutive もs in this tongue twister.

-Reading the かな alone, it’s tricky to know what this sentence means.
-There’s really no way to tell from the text alone where one word ends and the next is supposed to begin.
-Therefore, you can only easily read the かな sentence if you already know what’s written there!
-Suddenly 漢字 don’t seem quite so infuriating.
+Reading the かな alone, it’s tricky to know what this sentence means, as there’s no way to tell from the text alone where one word ends and the next one begins.

 Let’s break it up a bit: